 If you are involved in a car accident caused by a drunk driver, recovering compensation is a multilayered process.
 You may experience vehicle damage, post-traumatic stress disorder, and serious injuries.
-After an accident caused by a drunk driver, it can be beneficial to hire a Florida car accident lawyer from Fetterman & Associates, PA, for assistance.
+After an accident caused by a drunk driver, it can be beneficial to hire a Florida car accident lawyer from Fetterman Law for assistance.

 You can find more information about your rights after being struck by a drunk driver here.

 The Impact of Drunk Driving in Florida

 According to information from the FDOT, drunk driving is still a serious concern on Florida roads.
 Because of this, drunk driving is viewed as a criminal act, and as a victim, you may be able to recover compensation for losses you sustained because of the accident.